Skip to content

 Which NowSquare product is right for my business?

 It depends on what you need.
 If you're a marketing agency or business that wants to run a customer loyalty program (points, stamps, tiers, coupons) on your own server, choose Reward Loyalty.
+If you want professional invoicing with your financial data on your own server, choose InvoiceScript.
+If you take appointments or reservations and want to own your booking data, choose VoxelBooking.
 If you need a website and want to use AI to generate it while keeping full ownership of the files, choose VoxelSite.
 If you're a café, restaurant, or retail business that wants simple digital stamp cards without app downloads, choose Stampify.
-Reward Loyalty and VoxelSite are self-hosted (install on your server, own forever).
-Stampify is a service (we host it for you).
+Reward Loyalty, InvoiceScript, VoxelBooking, and VoxelSite are self-hosted (install on your server, own forever).
+Stampify is a hosted service (we run it for you).

-The three products serve different business functions and can be used independently.
+The five products serve different business functions and can be used independently.
 They share a philosophy (ownership, simplicity, no lock-in) and tech stack (Laravel/PHP ecosystem, Tailwind CSS), but they don't have direct integrations between them.
-Reward Loyalty handles customer loyalty infrastructure, VoxelSite handles website generation, and Stampify handles lightweight digital stamp cards.
-A business could use all three (Reward Loyalty for its loyalty program, VoxelSite for its website, Stampify for stamp cards at physical locations), but each product stands on its own.
+Reward Loyalty handles customer loyalty infrastructure, InvoiceScript handles invoicing, VoxelBooking handles appointments, VoxelSite handles website generation, and Stampify handles lightweight digital stamp cards.
+A business could use several together: a website from VoxelSite, bookings through VoxelBooking, a loyalty program on Reward Loyalty.
+Each product stands on its own.